JavaScript plus a dash of JQuery

 You've made it, now lets make it fly…

-Unfortunately the DOM was put together in a bit of a hurry and is not very easy to use.
-Douglas Crockford described the DOM as "The worst API ever conceived of".
-For this reason we tend to use a Javascript wrapper to make talking to the DOM easier.
+When it was new, the DOM was put together in a bit of a hurry and was not very easy to use.
+Douglas Crockford once described it as “The worst API ever conceived of”.
+It has got a lot better over the past few years, but most of us still use some kind of wrapper to make using it easier.

 So lets jump right in!
 First we need to download a copy of jQuery, so go visit jquery.com and download the latest version.
 I've got version 1.8 here in front of me now, but you'll probably get a newer version that this.
 You'll be offered the choice between a regular or minified version.
 Choose the regular version for now.